mpascualcme/practical-exam-k8s/README.md

 ```

 * modify the nginx deployment to spin up 3 copies of the application
-* once everything is done, shut down your virtual machine, export, and upload to google drive with the file named: 'yourname.k8s.ova'.
+* once everything is done, shut down your virtual machine, export, and upload to google drive with the file named: 'firstname.k8s.ova'.
+* DEADLINE for submission: Tuesday Aug 10, 10pm